Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Stock up on leather gloves, protective work clothes and protective shoes, since these will be hard to get a hold of during prolonged economic crises and yet essential to do the hard work others need done.
 If it is hard to find affordable food and necessities, it will be even harder to find quality medical care if you are injured on the job or afford necessities while you’re recovering from an injury.

 Whether due to fuel shortages or economic collapse, supplies become harder to get a hold of.
-Those who had fuel, fertilizer, seeds, medicine and other items on hand didn’t have to compete or scramble to find those items when notice came out that it wouldn’t be available later or was about to get rationed.
+Those who had fuel, fertilizer, seeds, medicine and other items on hand didn’t have to compete or scramble to find those items when a notice came out that they wouldn’t be available later or were about to get rationed.

 Charity During Challenging Times